 Understanding Car Safety RatingsNovember 7, 2019

 Safety ratings are one of the key selling points for new vehicles, but if you have ever wondered how certain vehicles earn their top safety ratings, or who is responsible for performing the safety tests, you are not alone.
 The two agencies responsible for evaluating vehicle safety are the National Highway Traffic Safety Administration (NHTSA) and the Insurance Institute for Highway Safety (IIHS).
 A vehicle must go through a series of rigorous tests before it can be awarded with a Top Safety Pick (TSP) or Top Safety Pick+ (TSP+) award.
 Both agencies perform tests to determine which vehicles are the safest in a crash, but they each use different test designs.
+Understanding these ratings is crucial to choosing the best vehicle for your needs.

 The NHTSA is a government agency that tests and enforces motor vehicle and highway safety regulations.
 It is also responsible for overseeing vehicle recalls, efficiency regulations, and running the New Car Assessment Program (NCAP).
 The agency uses multiple crash tests and one technical evaluation to assess a vehicle.
 Based on the results of the tests, the vehicle will be rated on a scale of one to five stars.
 The IIHS and the Highway Loss Data Institute (HLDI) are nonprofit organizations that are funded by insurance organizations.
 Their mission is to reduce injuries, deaths, and property damage caused by car accidents.
 They do this by researching and reporting on a range of factors, including crashworthiness, crash avoidance, and roadway design.